4azuo/GuiGuBaHuang-ModLib/README.md

 ※I wrote some events which i need.
 You can add more to ModMaster.

-４．Final, you add your mod index to `_EventOrderIndex.json`
+４．Final, you should add your mod index to `_EventOrderIndex.json`

 ![image](https://github.com/user-attachments/assets/4b338668-a2a0-4a1c-8fcf-fb261e5de7e7)